EHS management system

 Bristol Myers Squibb has established an Office of Corporate Compliance headed by the chief compliance and ethics officer.
 The chief compliance officer reports directly to the CEO, and provides reports to the CEO, the chairman of the board, the executive vice president and general counsel, the Board of Directors and the Audit Committee.

 To most efficiently meet EHS goals, objectives and expectations, we have clearly defined the responsibilities of corporate and facility-level management and EHS professionals, enabling us to meet internal EHS goals, objectives and expectations, and comply with EHS regulations.
-The Global Head and Vice President, EHS & Sustainability (CEHSS) establishes an effective system to develop policies, directives and guidance.
+The global head and vice president, EHS & Sustainability (CEHSS) establishes an effective system to develop policies, directives and guidance.
 Internal documents include expectations for employees, contractors, suppliers and management.
 Our EHS Policy sets forth our commitment to conduct our business in a safe and environmentally sustainable manner.
-This policy was approved and signed by Lamberto Andreotti, Chief Executive Officer on August 4, 2010.
+This policy was approved and signed by our CEO on August 4, 2010.
 Our EHS directives contain detailed information for our facilities and functional business areas.
-They address our EHS Management System and form the basis of our EHS requirements worldwide.
+They address our EHS management system and form the basis of our EHS requirements worldwide.
 The directives may exceed local regulations.

 We use a combination of key performance indicators, EHS metrics and goals to drive improvement, and publish global EHS performance results to inform stakeholders of our commitment and progress.

 We develop and review EHS strategic plans to address resource requirements to meet regulatory requirements, capital plans and sustainability goals.
 Global EHS & Sustainability and business management provide the financial and human resources to maintain compliance, support programs, drive innovative leadership initiatives, review capital investments, and maintain and improve staff competencies to carry out their environment, health and safety responsibilities.